-I've been married for 28 years and have 2 grown kids.
+I've been married for 29 years, have 2 grown kids and adorable grandson with another on the way.
 I didn't cook much as a child so it was kind of trial by fire when I got married.
 Luckily my husband survived and over the years I think I've improved a lot.

 My favorite things to cook